Symptoms and treatments of hip dysplasia

 Cherry-eye

-The third eyelids have dogs, cats, and even humans.
-In humans, that’s the tiny white triangle in the corner of the eye, at the root of the nose, which is in the evolutionary process completely stunted.
-In dogs, it is an important part of the eye and is consisted of cartilage in the form of the letter T, which is on both sides coated with mucous membranes.
-Problems that occur the third eyelid inflammation, physical damage and falling off the eyelid is known as '' Cherry eye''.
-Falling off the third eyelid is quite noticeable thanks to its distinctive look.
-It usually appears as a red ball in the size of a pea, protruding from the eye.
-Prolapse of the third eyelid is diagnosed by clinical examination and can be solved surgically.
-Plastic Surgery removes only part of the third eyelid, which was knocked out, and the rest attaches to lower eyelid.
-The surgery is quite routinely but it requires expertise by a veterinarian.
+The third eyelid has dogs, cats, and even humans.
+In humans, that’s the tiny white triangle in the corner of the eye, at the root of the nose, which is wholly stunted in the evolutionary process.
+In dogs, it is an integral part of the eye and consists of cartilage in the form of the letter T on both sides, coated with mucous membranes.
+Problems in the third eyelid include inflammation, physical damage, and falling off the eyelid, known as” Cherry eye”.
+Falling off the third eyelid is quite noticeable, thanks to its distinctive look.
+It usually appears as a red ball the size of a pea protruding from the eye.
+Clinical examination can identify prolapse of the third eyelid, and surgical treatment is available.
+Plastic surgery removes only part of the third eyelid, which was knocked out, and the rest attaches to the lower eyelid.
+The surgery is relatively routine, but it requires expertise by a veterinarian.

 Canine Demodicosis

-This disease is often caused by D. canis, Demodex injai (a large-bodied mite) and Demodex cornei (a short-bodied mite).
+D. canis, Demodex injai (a large-bodied mite), and Demodex cornei (a short-bodied mite) are frequently responsible for this disease.

 The disease can be challenging to manage because of the length of treatment.
-It can be localized or generalized and their prognosis and treatments options can vary, because of the form of the disease.
-The localized form involves up to six focal areas of the body and the generalized form is more serious and involves more than six areas.
-If the dog’s immune system is sensitive, mites can reproduce quickly, so if you notice your dog has some of these symptoms, it’s the best to take him to the vet.
+It can be localized or generalized, and the prognosis and treatment options can vary because of the form of the disease.
+The localized form involves up to six focal areas of the body, and the generalized form is more severe and involves more than six areas.
+If the dog’s immune system is sensitive, mites can reproduce quickly, so if you notice your dog has some of these symptoms, it’s best to take him to the vet.

 Epilepsy

-Canin epilepsy is an uncontrolled burst of electrical activity in dog's brain and it’s often genetic.
-There are three types of epilepsy in dogs: reactive, secondary and primary.
-If the dog has some metabolic issues like low blood sugar, kidney or liver issues, it’s possible that it will have reactive epileptic seizures.
-The secondary epileptic trauma can be caused by a brain tumor or a stroke, and the last type is yet not enough discovered.
-Using of antiepileptic drugs can prevent epilepsy because there isn’t a total cure for it.
+Canine epilepsy is an uncontrolled burst of electrical activity in a dog’s brain, and it’s often genetic.
+There are three types of epilepsy in dogs: reactive, secondary, and primary.
+If the dog has some metabolic issues like low blood sugar or kidney or liver problems, it may have reactive epileptic seizures.
+SA brain tumor or a stroke can cause secondary epileptic trauma, and the last type is yet to be discovered.
+Using antiepileptic drugs can prevent epilepsy because there isn’t a total cure for it.